"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Habakkuk 3:12, 15 - You marched through the land in indignation; You trampled the nations in anger....
 You walked through the sea with Your horses, through the heap of great waters.

 Revelation 13:1 - Then I stood on the sand of the sea.
 And I saw a beast rising up out of the sea, having seven heads and ten horns, and on his horns ten crowns, and on his heads a blasphemous name.

 The Greek word translated "earth" can also mean "land," which is the opposite of "sea."
 If the sea represents the Gentile people and nations, then the land represents the people and nation of Israel, which the following passage supports:

 Isaiah 5:25-26 - Therefore the anger of the LORD is aroused against His people; He has stretched out His hand against them and stricken them, and the hills trembled.
 Their carcasses were as refuse in the midst of the streets.
 For all this His anger is not turned away, but His hand is stretched out still.
 He will lift up a banner to the nations from afar, and will whistle to them from the end of the earth; surely they shall come with speed, swiftly.
 In that day they will roar against them like the roaring of the sea.
 And if one looks to the land, behold, darkness and sorrow; and the light is darkened by the clouds.

-In an interesting observation, a picture of Israel as the "land" in the midst of the "sea" of Gentile nations is seen in the parting of the Red Sea during the Exodus:
+In an interesting observation, the parting of the Red Sea during the Exodus is a picture of Israel as the "land" in the middle of the "sea" of Gentile nations:

 Exodus 15:19 - For the horses of Pharaoh went with his chariots and his horsemen into the sea, and the LORD brought back the waters of the sea upon them.
 But the children of Israel went on dry land in the midst of the sea.